2003 New England Patriots season: Week 1: at Buffalo Bills

 Following the release of Lawyer Milloy, the Patriots met the Bills in Buffalo, and Milloy was there after signing a deal with the Bills.
-Drew Bledsoe threw for one touchdown while Tom Brady was picked off four times; in the second quarter defensive lineman Sam Adams (whose namesake father played for the Patriots alongside John Hannah) ran an interception back for a 37-yard touchdown; a still from Adams' run was used for the cover of Sports Illustrated.
+Drew Bledsoe threw for one touchdown while Tom Brady was picked off four times; in the second quarter defensive lineman Sam Adams (whose namesake father played for the Patriots alongside John Hannah) ran an interception back for a 37-yard touchdown.
+A still from Adams' run was used for the cover of Sports Illustrated.
 Brady was also sacked twice, once by Milloy, in a 31–0 Bills rout.
-This would be the last time the Patriots would post a sub-500 record until 145 games later, when they were 1–2 after their first three games of the 2012 season.
-It was also their most recent regular season opening loss until 2014 as the team started 0–1.
+This would be the last time the Patriots would hold a sub-.500 record until 145 games later, when they were 1–2 after their first three games of the 2012 season, and it was also their last regular season-opening loss until 2014.
 This was also their last shutout loss until week 14 of the 2006 season.
 It is Brady's worst loss by margin of defeat as a Patriot.

 Week 2: at Philadelphia Eagles

-Behind 30 completions in 44 attempts for 247 yards and three touchdowns (two to Christian Fauria and one to Deion Branch), Tom Brady led the Patriots to their first win of the season by beating the Eagles.
+Behind 30 completions in 44 attempts for 247 yards and three touchdowns (two to Christian Fauria and one to Deion Branch), Tom Brady led the Patriots to their first win of the season over the Eagles.
 Donovan McNabb was hammered by the Patriots defense, limited to just 18 completions in 46 throws; he was picked off twice (Tedy Bruschi ran back an interception for an 18-yard touchdown) and sacked eight times.
 The Patriots came into the late-afternoon game after hearing ESPN's NFL pregame show where analyst Tom Jackson stated outright "They hate their coach", even though no effort at verification on the part of Jackson had ever been made.
 Bill Belichick was incensed by the comment and refused to speak to anyone connected with ESPN outside of Chris Berman (a friend of Belichick's) for years after.

 Week 3: vs. New York Jets

-The Patriots home opener came against an injury-shot Jets squad.
-Chad Pennington had been injured in preseason and former Jets starter Vinny Testaverde had to take over; it was the future Patriot's first game against New England since a 44–7 slaughter by the Pats in September 2002.
-The Jets running game had been shut down in that 2002 matchup and it didn't do much better this time around, totalling just 65 yards, 53 of them from former Patriot Curtis Martin.
-Kevin Faulk and Antowain Smith rushed for 134 yards and Tom Brady threw for 181 yards, but until the final five minutes of the third quarter it was a battle of field goals – tied at 9 until Brady ran in a one-yard score.
-At the start of the fourth rookie Asante Samuel picked off Testaverde and ran back a 55-yard touchdown.
-Vinny did connect with Wayne Chrebet two minutes later, but the remaining thirteen minutes went scoreless as the Patriots took the win 23–16.
+The Patriots' home opener came against an injury-shot Jets squad; Chad Pennington had been injured in the preseason and former Jets starter Vinny Testaverde had to take over.
+It was the Jets' first game against New England since a 44–7 Patriots victory in September 2002.
+Like in the 2002 matchup, the Patriots shut down New York's running game, holding them to 65 yards, 53 of them from former Patriot Curtis Martin.
+Kevin Faulk and Antowain Smith rushed for 134 yards, Tom Brady threw for 181 yards, but until the final five minutes of the third quarter, it was a battle of field goals — tied at 9 until Brady ran in a one-yard score.
+At the start of the fourth quarter, rookie Asante Samuel picked off Testaverde and ran back a 55-yard touchdown.
+Vinny would connect with Wayne Chrebet two minutes later, but the remaining thirteen minutes went scoreless as the Patriots took the win 23–16.